The University Housing Behavior Process directly connects to the University Housing Contract signed by each resident.

 Lounges and other common areas (elevators, suite hallways, kitchenettes, public restrooms, storage areas, stairwells, etc.) are inventoried for damage prior to occupancy for the Fall Semester.
 Damage (e.g. furniture damage/loss, extensive housekeeping) to common areas may be billed to the resident housing accounts of the members of the house, floor, wing, tower, or residence hall equally unless the person(s) responsible can be identified.

-- Community Service
+- Community service

 - Making signs or bulletin boards

-- Assisting Staff with projects
+- Assisting staff with a project

 - Participation in a UWM program